navindasg/html/README.md

 html
 ====
-use all or it wont work
+use all documents or it wont work